beyond2013/python/markdown/day2.md

-# Day 2: Python Vocational Training Program
+# Day 2: Installation of Python, Anaconda, and PIP

 ## 1. Installing the Latest Stable Release of Python